 Who can apply for a Demat and Trading Account?

-Two categories can open these accounts with any online brokers, they are individuals like any common person, an NRI, or even a minor can open a Demat account but not the Trading account.
+Two categories can open these accounts with any online brokers, they are individuals like any common person, an NRI, or even a minor who can open a Demat account but not a Trading account.
 The other category is of groups which include corporates, financial institutions, AOP, trusts, society, and LLP.

 Are the AMC and Account opening charges the same?